NATO blasts Russia over Ukraine as summit starts

 "The only thing we need now for peace and stability is just two main things: first, that Russia withdraw their troops, and second, to close the border," he said.

-A NATO military officer said Moscow had "several thousand" combat troops and hundreds of tanks and armoured vehicles operating in Ukraine.
+A NATO military officer said Moscow had "several thousand" combat troops and hundreds of tanks and armored vehicles operating in Ukraine.
 The Kremlin denies it has any forces fighting alongside the rebels.

 The White House said Obama and the leaders of Germany, France, Britain and Italy agreed on the sidelines of the summit that Russia should face "increased costs" for its actions.
 French President Francois Hollande said tougher European Union sanctions, due to be adopted on Friday, would depend on events in the coming hours.